 As a rule of thumb, prices rise as you move north and the Cragg Hill district south of the Leeds Ring Road is a little pocket of affordability, as is the Troy district just south of Horsforth station.

-Trinity and All Saints College attracts 2500 students and some live locally, although there’s no large-scale student ‘quarter’.
+Trinity and All Saints College attract 2,500 students and some live locally, although there’s no large-scale student ‘quarter’.
 That may change soon, however, as the college’s plans to double progress.

-Property prices are sky high, expect to pay £125k or more for a One-bed Victorian back-to-back , better value are the ex-local authority three-bed semis at around £150k.
-If your budget stretches to £190,000, a 1960s mid-terrace town house with three bedrooms could be yours, or if you can spend £240,000, you could snap up a 1950s three-bed semi with drive and garage, situated in a cul-de-sac.
+Property prices are sky high, which has only excelled during the pandemic and you can expect to pay £150k or more for a One-bed Victorian back-to-back.
+Better value are the ex-local authority three-bed semis at around £200k.
+If your budget stretches to £250,000, a 1960s mid-terrace town house with three bedrooms could be yours, or if you can spend £300,000 plus, you could snap up a 1950s three-bed semi with drive and garage, situated in a cul-de-sac.